 There are so many things in the Mighty Ducks movies that make no sense, it's hard to know when to begin.
-The premise is absurd, the filmmakers clearly knew little about hockey, and some of the goofy childhood pranks dished out are intensely cruel.
+The premise is absurd, the filmmakers clearly knew little about hockey, and some of the goofy childhood pranks dished out are pretty mean-spirited.
 If you reconsider these childhood favorites, you'll find them among the many movie franchises with serious problems.
 Seriously, there are a lot of confusing things about the Mighty Ducks movies.

 The Mighty Ducks is a peewee hockey team from Minneapolis that was largely terrible until the tail end of its last season.
 Even then, the team's only accomplishment was winning a division championship.
 Yet, in the second movie, a big chunk of Duck players are selected to represent the United States at The Goodwill Games, an international sports competition designed to draw the best little league players in the country.

 In D2's defense, five new players were introduced to the team.
 Yet, with the exception of the new goalie, these players all had problems.
-One was a shameless showboater, one didn’t know how to stop, one only had previous experience figure skating, and one was a vicious thug.
+One was a shameless showboater, one didn’t know how to stop, one only had previous experience figure skating, and one was a jerk.
 You would think, when searching the country for the most talented players possible, scouts could find a less flawed bunch.

 In the beginning of the first Mighty Ducks film, Goldberg (Shaun Weiss) claims he won’t be the team’s goalie for long, as his parents are moving back to Philadelphia.
 This never happens, and it’s never discussed again.
 While moving plans can change, it’s odd the line was included in the film at all, given it had no relevance to the plot and was never followed up on.
-Then again, continuity errors are par for the course for the franchise.
-This includes technical errors.

 In one scene in the first film, Adam Banks (Vincent Larusso) is seen cheering from the bench right before he's seen scoring a goal on the ice.
 More or less the same error is repeated in the second film, when Charlie Conway (Joshua Jackson) is seen playing on the ice and then immediately seen on the bench talking to a coach.
 In the third movie, there are multiple incidents in which characters speak while their mouths are clearly not moving.
-Go ADR!

 Another fun Charlie Conway fact - he's credited as "Charlie Conroy" at the end of the film.
-Seriously.